Hazardous (and Universal) Waste Management

 If the sludge is sent to a landfill, the mercury component may be released into ground water or the air; if it is incinerated, mercury may be emitted into the air; and if the sludge is used as fertilizer, evaporating mercury may become airborne.
 Airborne mercury is eventually deposited onto surface water, land and vegetation.
 Mercury is a persistent and bio-accumulative pollutant in the environment with well-documented neurotoxic effects on humans.

-On June 14, 2017, the EPA finalized specific regulatory guidance to require dental practices to comply with requirements for controlling the discharge of mercury and other metals in dental amalgam into POTWs based on the best available technology.14 Most dental offices already use some type of basic filtration system (chairside traps, vacuum pump filters); in addition, some states and local governments have enacted regulations requiring dental offices to install amalgam separators.8
+On June 14, 2017, the EPA finalized specific regulatory guidance to require dental practices to comply with requirements for controlling the discharge of mercury and other metals in dental amalgam into POTWs based on the best available technology.14 Most dental offices already use some type of basic filtration system (chairside traps, vacuum pump filters); in addition, the EPA regulatory guidance enacted in 2017 required non-exempt dental offices to install amalgam separators by 2020.8

 Amalgam separators are devices designed to remove amalgam particles from dental office wastewater through sedimentation, filtration, centrifugation, chemical removal by ion exchange or a combination of these technologies.
 Amalgam separators that meet the International Organization for Standardization (ISO) standard (ISO 11143) can capture over 95 percent of the amalgam waste discharged by dental offices into sanitary sewer systems.15,16